Vegeta: Reception

 Vegeta has appeared in the Anime Grand Prix poll taking high places in the category "best male character" in the 1991 poll and 1992 poll.
 Vegeta was placed twenty-first in IGN's 2009 top anime character of all-time list, calling him "the original unmitigated bastard" that preceded Light Yagami and Lelouch Lamperouge, and in the tenth spot in 2014.
 Vegeta came third on IGN's 2014 Top 10 Anime Villains list, stating, "The most famous bad-guy-turned-not-so-bad in all of anime.
-Vegeta started out as an alien punk with a sadistic streak and an inferiority complex, but over time he became one of Goku's friends, and every now and then, if he was feeling nice that day, he'd help save the world."
+Vegeta started out as an alien punk with a sadistic streak and an inferiority complex, but over time, he became one of Goku's friends, and every now and then, if he was feeling nice that day, he'd help save the world."
 A Biglobe poll conducted in 2012 listed Vegeta at number 16 of Japanese fans' favorite tsundere characters, the highest among male characters on that list, and a Thai magazine about anime characters also listed him among male tsunderes.

 A poll by Viz Media, editor responsible for the publication of the series in North America and Europe, confirms that Vegeta is the most popular character in Dragon Ball Super.Brown, Urian.
 "Dragon Ball Super Popularity Poll Results Aug 2021."
 Viz.com.
 Web.
-24 September 2021.
+September 24, 2021.
 Both Goku and Vegeta were criticized for being too overpowered in Super to the point they steal the series' spotlight to the supporting cast while their strategies either lack complexity or create a plothole such as the time limit to the fusion Vegetto.

 Cultural impact

 Vegeta's quote "It's Over 9000!" has become an internet meme and a popular catchphrase referring to a large number or great quantity.
-The line originates from the 21st episode of the Ocean Productions English dub, "The Return of Goku", where Vegeta is voiced by Brian Drummond.
+The line originates from the 21st episode of the Ocean Productions English dub, "The Return of Goku", where Brian Drummond voices Vegeta.

-The costume worn by the antagonist Killmonger in the 2018 film Black Panther is strikingly similar to Vegeta's costume.
+The costume worn by the antagonist Erik Killmonger in the 2018 film Black Panther is strikingly similar to Vegeta's costume.
 Killmonger is portrayed by Michael B. Jordan, who is known to be a fan of Dragon Ball.
 Jordan said Killmonger's battle armor may have been inspired by Vegeta's battle armor.